November 2022 – Version 2

-3.6 A dog seized on more than one occasion within a 12-month period will automatically be taken directly to the kennels even if it has identification.
+3.6 A dog seized on more than one occasion within a 12-month period may be taken directly to the kennels even if it has identification.

-3.8 The owner may only reclaim the dog provided proof of ownership is given (pedigree certificate, microchip certificate, vets bills, family photographs etc.).
+3.8 The owner may only reclaim the dog provided proof of ownership is given (dog passport, pedigree certificate, microchip certificate, vets bills, family photographs etc.).
 If inadequate proof is produced the dog will not be released – this is to protect the dog and the owner.

 3.9 Any dog seized by the council that is in need of veterinary treatment will be taken at the earliest opportunity to a vet and given treatment to relieve suffering.
 Any costs incurred will be recovered from the owner, if known.

 3.10 Advice, guidance and warnings will be given to owners who are reunited with their dogs (whether kennelled or not) with regard to responsible dog ownership, current legislation regarding dogs and the implications of noncompliance.
 Notices will be issued as appropriate.

 3.11 All dogs returned to their owners, that are not already microchipped or have out of date details registered to the microchip, will be served a Microchipping of Dog Notice giving the owner 21 days to comply.

 3.12 If the finder of a stray dog makes a request to the council to keep the dog and the authorised officer is satisfied that the person is a suitable owner for the dog then they may allow the person to keep it.
 However, they must do so for at least 28 days and if the finder disposes of the dog in that time period they could be liable for prosecution.
 Legal ownership never transfers to the new owner and the original owner can claim it back at any time.